Raffles are fun, easy and quick sources of revenue. Before you schedule your next raffle, review this information and contact us.

 - Each raffle ticket must be priced the same; incentives may not be offered to encourage the purchase of tickets (e.g., $1 each or 6 for $5).

-Guilds will not be required to have a separate checking account for raffle income and expenses.
+Guilds are not required to have a separate checking account for raffle income and expenses.
 As always, guilds may not raffle alcohol, tobacco or firearms.
 Maximum per ticket is $100.
 No free tickets or tickets as gifts.

 Unlicensed raffle reporting requirements are more streamlined than what is required with licensed raffles.
-Guilds need only document the following for each unlicensed raffle:
+You do not need to maintain a raffle log that records a buyer's name, date the ticket was sold, location, etc. You only need to document the following for each unlicensed raffle:

 - Gross receipts